Everhart Museum: Governance questions (1980s-1990s)

-Without hesitation, the judges welcomed the idea and were very receptive to Mr. Lettieri's point of view.
+Without hesitation, the judges welcomed the idea and were receptive to Mr. Lettieri's point of view.
 The meeting was attended by all but one of the judges, and accepted the basic premise of the presentation.
 They agreed to have Mr. Lettieri back the following month for a further review.
 Subsequently, the judges asked Mr. Lettieri form a community board from his experience with leaders in the arts and business community.
 The initial responsibilities of the board would be to manage the full operation of the museum for 2 years except for the approval of the budget and the engaging of the museum director.
 After the two-year period the judges would then evaluate the museum's status before going to court to officially modify Dr. Everhart's will.

 During that period, the museum's board began to evaluate the entire operation of all museum programs and the condition of the collections and the infrastructure.
 The long absence of consistent leadership and funding painted a picture of deficiencies on all levels.
 It appeared that the museum was on the verge of closing without a resurgence of support from the entire region.

 At the end of the two-year period, board member Robert Munley and his firm drafted the necessary documents to be presented the Orphans Court of Lackawanna County for the amending of Dr. Everhart's will.
 There was no hesitation on the part of the court, and the community board officially became the trustees of the Everhart Museum.
 Mr. Lettieri was the founding president of the first Community Board and served for three years.